JetBrains/guide/site/pytest/tutorials/visual_pytest/tdd_flow/index.md

 ![project-run-tests.png](project-run-tests.png)

-Not only does our new `Guardian` test pass, but our `Player` test passes too and we can see both in the _Run_ tool window.
+Not only does our new `Guardian` test pass, but our `Player` test passes too, and we can see both in the _Run_ tool window.

 ## TDD Flow

 Now let's get ourselves into a TDD flow.
-We'd like to easily look at the code we are writing and the tests we providing against that code.
+We'd like to easily look at the code we are writing and the tests we're providing against that code.
 I like both visible, with my code on the left and the tests on the right.

 There are a few ways you can achieve the TDD \_look_in PyCharm.
 You can invoke Find Action with <kbd>⌘⇧A</kbd> (macOS) / <kbd>Ctrl+Shift+A</kbd> (Windows/Linux) and search for `Split Vertically`.
 Alternatively you right-click on the tab you want to split to the right and select **Split Right**.
 In our case, that's `test_guardian`: